jamesward/play2bars/ARTICLE.md

 Now refresh `localhost:9000` in your browser and you should see the very basic form for adding new `Bar` objects.
 If successful, after adding a new `Bar` the browser should just redirect back to the index page.

 Now that you have it working lets take a look back at the controller code and get a better understanding of how everything works.
 To understand what the `addBar` method is doing it is helpful to first understand how the `implicit` keyword informs the compiler where to find the value from the surrounding scope.
-The `implicit` keyword in Scala can be used either as an `implicit` function parameter or an `implicit` object conversion.
+In Scala the `implicit` keyword can be used either as an `implicit` function parameter or an `implicit` object conversion.
 The two are quite different but both relate to how Scala resolves the definition.
 In this case, `implicit` is used when you call one or more functions and need to pass the same value to all functions.
-This strategy is useful in constructing APIs so that users do not have to always be explicit, but defaults can be used.
+This strategy is useful in constructing APIs so that users do not have to always be explicit about what parameters are used, but rely on default values instead.

 In the case of `addBar` we specify request to be `implicit` because the `barForm.bindFromRequest` method takes a` play.api.mvc.Request` parameter that we no longer need to pass explicitly.
 For reference, here is the method definition for the `Form.bindToRequest` method: